 I wrote a detailed guide for Entrepreneur.com on searching, vetting, hiring and onboarding VAs after interviewing over a hundred candidates and working with VAs for a few years now: Hire A Smart Assistant And Focus Only On Increasing Your Business Value

 Virtual Assistant vs Onsite Admin

 This depends on what you need them to do.
-Cost is not necessarily a factor, except for having to allocate an office space, a computer, desk, chair, and the like.
+Cost is not necessarily a factor, except for having to allocate office space, a computer, desk, chair, and the like.

-If your business is fully in-house, i.e. you conduct meetings locally, need them to arrange some shopping and delivery, help with governmental paperwork and customs, then a remote VA would not really be of use.
+If your business is fully in-house, i.e. you conduct meetings locally, need them to arrange some shopping and delivery, and help with governmental paperwork and customs, then a remote VA would not really be of use.